SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/STaaS/STaaS.md

 To ensure data resilience for potential recovery scenarios, protecting against user errors and accidental changes, your data is backed up with a **granularity of 1 day**.
 Backups are stored for **30 days**.

-- **Daily Backups**: STaaS performs backups with a granularity of 1 day and maintains a 30-day rolling snapshot of your data.
+- **Daily backups**: STaaS performs backups with a granularity of 1 day and maintains a 30-day rolling snapshot of your data.

-- **Data Restoration and Support**: In the event a rollback is necessary, our support team will assist you.
-Submit a rollback request, contacting the support team, by sending an email to <staas@dataminer.services>.
+- **Data restoration and support**: In the event a rollback is necessary, our support team will assist you.
+To submit a rollback request, contact the support team by sending an email to <staas@dataminer.services>.
 They will guide you through the necessary steps to ensure a successful data restoration.

 ## Limitations